omicron-ai/omicron-site/content/info/_index.md

 The following projects are part of the Omicron Framework:
   - **Omicron** - an agent development library
   - **Omnigraph** - an agent memory graph
-  - **Delta Protocol** - a protocol for the sharing and access of data among services
+  - **Delta Protocol** - a flexible protocol for the sharing and access of data among networked services